 Recipients each receive a $1,500 scholarship award and a plaque from CTS.
+Awards may be disbursed as a taxable, lump-sum payment.
 Applications are reviewed by a subcommittee comprised of representation from the CTS Scholars, CTS Education and Engagement Council, and CTS staff.
 The awards are presented at the Center's Annual Meeting and Awards Luncheon.

 - Academic contributions to transportation- or energy-related research, writing, and other educational activities related to transportation (30 points).

 - Applicant capstone project, or transportation- or energy-related papers presented at nationally or internationally recognized conferences and/or submitted or published journal publications (30 points).

 - Transportation- or energy-related work experience, coursework, or involvement in student or professional organizations (10 points).

 - Applicant written summary responding to questions one and two in the online application (15 points).